Exploring Many-Body Quantum Geometry Beyond the Quantum Metric with Correlation Functions: A Time-Dependent Perspective: Bures Metric, Fisher Information, and Linear Response

 is the spectral density for the linear response of $\langle B_\nu\rangle$ to the perturbation $f^\mu(t)B_\mu$.
 In particular, $\chi''_{\nu\mu}(\omega)$ is the anti-Hermitian part of the linear response function~\cite{forster1975hydrodynamic}.
 Note that the term in brackets in Eq.~\eqref{eq:fq_in_terms_of_chi} is symmetric under the interchange $(\mu,t_1)\leftrightarrow(\nu,t_2)$ due to the antisymmetry of $\chi''_{\nu\mu}(\omega)$ under $\omega\leftrightarrow -\omega$ in Eq.~\eqref{eq:chipp_def}.
 Furthermore, since the perturbation $f^\mu(t)B_\mu$ is a Hermitian operator, the right hand side of Eq.~\eqref{eq:fq_in_terms_of_chi} is explicitly real.
 Using these properties, we can take two variational derivatives of Eq.~\eqref{eq:fisher_info_main} and use Eq.~\eqref{eq:fq_in_terms_of_chi} to find the time-dependent Bures metric.
 Multiplying by a factor of $1=\lim_{\epsilon\rightarrow 0}e^{-2\epsilon t}$, we find that

 Note that time-translation invariance of the unperturbed Hamiltonian ensures that the Bures metric is a function of time differences only,

 which is manifest in Eq.~\eqref{eq:bures_metric_main_result}.

 Eq.~\eqref{eq:bures_metric_main_result} is our first main result.
 It generalizes the known expressions for the Bures metric for instantaneous perturbations at short times~Ref.~\cite{hauke2016measuring,balut2025quantum}, as well as the expression for the metric associated to quasistatic, time-independent perturbations~\cite{lambert2023classical}.
 For positive arguments, Eq.~\eqref{eq:bures_metric_main_result} coincides with the real part of the time-dependent quantum geometric tensor introduced recently in Refs.~\cite{ji2025density,scandi2023quantum}.
 Here, however, we have derived our expression by considering the Bures distance on the trajectory of the density matrix as it evolved in time.
 As such, our results go beyond Ref.~\cite{ji2025density} by demonstrating that this time-dependent metric tensor quantifies the geometry of time-dependent evolution of the density matrix in perturbation theory.
-Furthermore, we will see that by keeping track of the convergence factors and Heaviside functions, we can examine several experimentally-relevant limits of the dependent Bures metric.
+Furthermore, we will see that by keeping track of the convergence factors and Heaviside functions, we can constrain the geometric quantities via causality and thereby examine several experimentally relevant limits of the time-dependent Bures metric.

-To see concretely how Eq.~\eqref{eq:bures_metric_main_result} generalizes existing expressions for the Fisher information, we can use it to compute the infinitesimal Bures distance $F_Q[\rho(t)]$ for restricted classes of perturbations.
-Geometrically, this amounts to considering the induced metric on a submanifold of the space of density matrices, parametrized by the restricted set of perturbations.
+To see concretely how Eq.~\eqref{eq:bures_metric_main_result} generalizes existing expressions for the Fisher information, we can use it to compute the infinitesimal Bures distance $F_Q[\rho_1]$ for restricted classes of perturbations.
+Geometrically, this amounts to considering the induced metric on a subspace of the space of density matrices, parametrized by the restricted set of perturbations.
 The two classes of perturbations we will consider are ultrashort instantaneous perturbations, and slow, quasistatic (approximately time-independent) perturbations.